Primovisto/Velabri-Ltd/README.md

 <h3>Images</h3>
 Images for the website were attained from free image download sites such as pixabay.com and pexels.com.
 The images were converted to urls via tinypic.com

+<h3>Pages</h3>

+With all pages on the site I wanted to maintain the same overall look and feel.